 Creating a Global Template

-In order for our phone to register as well as fetch its configuration details such as its Extension #, SIP Server URL and other GXP21XX related settings we will need to create a "Global Template".
+For our phone to register and fetch its configuration details such as its Extension #, SIP Server URL, and other GXP21XX related settings, we will need to create a "Global Template."

 To setup a global template please go to the Provisioning -> Global Templates section in Lineblocs dashboard.

-On the Global Templates page please click "Add Global Settings"
+On the Global Templates page, please click "Add Global Settings."

 Please create a template with the following details: